BenWolst/odiffr/reference/batch_report.md

   If TRUE, embed diff images as base64 data URIs for a fully self-contained file.
 If FALSE (default), link to image files on disk.

+- relative_paths:

+  If TRUE and `output_file` is specified, use paths relative to the report location for image `src` attributes.
+This makes reports portable without embedding.
+Ignored when `embed = TRUE`.
+Default:
+  FALSE.

 - n_worst: